-Foreign travel is defined as any travel outside the United States and the US possessions of Guam, Puerto Rico and the US Virgin Islands.
+International travel is defined as any travel outside the United States and the US possessions of Guam, Puerto Rico and the US Virgin Islands.
 UNL travel policy applies to both domestic and foreign travel.
-The links below are meant to assist you with information specific to foreign travel.
+The links below are meant to assist you with information specific to international travel.

 Executive Memorandum No. 25